ScQ-Cloud/quafu-tutorial/README.md

 <p align="center"> English | <a href="README_cn.md"> 简体中文 </a></p>

 Welcome to quafu(Quantum Future)!
-This repository contains the UserGuide of ``pyquafu`` in the form of ``ipynb``, and even more tutorial documentation about quantum computing and information.
+This is a sub-project of pyquafu aims at releasing potential abilities of [Quafu Platform](https://quafu.baqis.ac.cn/#/home) for researches and education on quntum computing and information sciences.
+The present repository contains the UserGuide of ``pyquafu`` in the form of ``ipynb``, and even more tutorial documentation about quantum computing and information.
+You are also very welcome to join discussion on our github page [Pyquafu-Discussion](https://github.com/ScQ-Cloud/pyquafu/discussions).

 ## Installation